AyanMK/ddos_detection/README.md

 ## - Network
 Network adapters 1:	"Internal Network"

-Note: After setting up server, enable pfSense to forward its log to that server
+Note: After setting up server, enable pfSense to forward its log to that server.

 # PfSense log forwarding to the server
 Note: Before doing this you must setup an Ubuntu server or OS.
-Which must set under the pfsense internal network
+Which must set under the pfsense internal network.
+We used ubuntu os that is why we can brows PfSense admin portal. hit the brouser with "https://192.168.1.1"
+Username: admin
+Password: pfsense
+Then,

 1. After login to the pfSense Dashboard
 2. Go to	"Status" > "System Logs"